jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 #### IBI22
 **Observation: Connection configuration, that is, timeouts and pool sizes, are hardcoded.**
-**Problem:** configuring connection settings like timeouts and pool sizes in code makes it difficult to manage and tune these settings.
+**Problem:** configuring connection settings like timeouts and pool sizes in code (int values) makes it difficult to manage and tune these settings.
 **Solution:** use property files, e.g. yml, to define the values for these settings for each called service.
 **Rule name:** AvoidHardcodedConnectionConfig
 **Example:**